 Students enrolled in Latin will participate in a language proficiency test called ALIRA to determine their linguistic proficiency.
-In this pilot year, all grade 11 and grade 12 students currently enrolled in level IV or in AP level language study will be eligible to take the proficiency test.
+Students in grades 11 and 12 students who are currently enrolled in level IV or in AP level language study will be eligible to take the proficiency test.
 Students who take the AP exam during their junior year of high school may also use these scores to qualify.